MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 ```

 ## Function Calling
 When calling a function, include one space after each command if multiple parameters are passed.
-Parenthesis are needed for a function call and also for system calls such as: Init(), Modify(), Insert() etc.
+Parentheses are needed when doing a function call and for system calls such as: Init(), Modify(), Insert() etc.

 ### Example:
 ```